Numerical and general statements can be made vaguer so they are less likely to be proved untrue

 (d) Spain is warmer than Sweden.

 Sentence (c) is too broad because it mentions too many mammals: all instead of fewer than all.
 The reason is the existence of mammals that do not live on land (whales and dolphins, for instance) – in other words, exceptions.
 Sentence (d) is too broad because it suggests Spain is always warmer than Sweden when on rare occasions the reverse is true.
 Statements like (c) and (d), which do not recognise the clear existence of exceptions, are sometimes said to be “sweeping”.

 Sweeping statements in academic writing do not usually please tutors.
-However, even when no exceptions are obvious, there is often wisdom in avoiding the idea of “all” – or its negative equivalent “never” – because it might ultimately turn out to be sweeping.
+However, even when no exceptions are obvious, there is often wisdom in avoiding the idea of “all” – or its negative equivalent “no(ne)” – because it might ultimately turn out to be sweeping.
 Very few all-referring statements are as safe to make as (e):

 (e) Everyone will die.